InoryS/Clash-Parser-Online/README.md

 python3 parser.py
 ```

-Default listener `127.0.0.1:8000`
+The default listening port is `127.0.0.1:8000`, and the path is /api

+After startup, you can access `http://127.0.0.1:8000/api?request parameter` to use this service

-Then use a reverse proxy such as NGINX for TLS encryption, change the port, etc.
+It is recommended to use a reverse proxy such as NGINX for TLS encryption, modify the port, path, etc.

-You should be careful to protect your source.txt and other files from being accessed externally, these files can be placed in the upper directory.
+You should pay attention to protecting your source.txt and other files from external access.
+These files can be placed in the upper directory.

 #### Serverless Deployment

 You can also easily deploy this application on a serverless platform such as Vercel.

-When deploying on a serverless platform, you should be careful to protect your source.txt and other files from being directly accessed externally, for example, use Vercel's vercel.json to redirect these files to other files.
+When deploying on a serverless platform, you should pay attention to protect your source.txt and other files from being directly accessed externally, such as using Vercel's vercel.json to redirect these files to other files.

 For deployment on Vercel, please refer to this repository: https://github.com/InoryS/Clash-Parser-Online-Vercel